Triarite/CollegeMarketplace305/docs/UserResearch.md

 **Team Member:** Angel

 **Observation Statement:**
-A lot of student have leftover textbooks and school supplies, so we can focus on a page just for those items
+A lot of student have leftover textbooks and course materials, so we can focus on a page just for those items

 **Supporting Data:**
-75% of student have leftover textbooks and school supplies at the end of a semester
+79% of student have leftover textbooks and course materials at the end of a semester

 **Team Action (if any):**
 add a textbook and school supplies section a subpage for student only looking for that type of stuff